simondilhas/qto_buccaneer/readme.md

 A growing set of scripts and functions to help you:

 - Define the logic how a metric is defined with a config file
-- Enriche and clean up IFC files more userfreindly than with pure ifcopenshell
+- Enrich and clean up IFC files more userfreindly than with pure ifcopenshell
 - Calculate Metrics based on your definition
 - Calculate Metrics by room
 - Export metrics to Excel and other reports